Green Party of England and Wales: European Union

 In their manifesto for the 1987 United Kingdom general election the Green Party opposed the European Economic Community due to their concerns about large scale corporate and governmental power, as well as objecting to the Common Agricultural Policy.
 The Green Party remained Eurosceptic for the 1989 European Parliament election and during the 1990s.
 Their first two Members of the European Parliament were elected in 1999 due to the adoption of proportional representation, and during the 21st century EU policies developed to include more environmental protection and sustainability.
 Green Party policy changed to advocating EU reform, arguing in particular for increased democracy and reduced corporate lobbying.

-The party supported the 2016 referendum on the United Kingdom's membership of the European Union, calling it "a vital opportunity to create a more democratic and accountable Europe, with a clearer purpose for the future".
+The party supported the 2016 United Kingdom European Union membership referendum, calling it "a vital opportunity to create a more democratic and accountable Europe, with a clearer purpose for the future".
 The party has criticised the Common Fisheries Policy and the "excessive influence" of the European Commission in comparison to the European Council and European Parliament, describing it as "undemocratic and unaccountable".
 The party favoured a "three yeses" approach to Europe: "yes to a referendum, yes to major EU reform and yes to staying in a reformed Europe".
-In 2013, then party leader, Natalie Bennett added that:
+In 2013, the then party leader Natalie Bennett added:

 'Yes to the EU' does not mean we are content with the union continuing to operate as it has in the past.
 There is a huge democratic deficit in its functioning, a serious bias towards the interests of neoliberalism and 'the market', and central institutions have been overbuilt.
 But to achieve those reforms we need to work with fellow EU members, not try to dictate high handedly to them, as David Cameron has done.

 The party came out in favour of the UK remaining in the EU in February 2016, prior to the EU referendum in June 2016.
 Reasons the party cited for supporting remaining in the EU included the protection of workers rights and environmental standards.

 Organisation and structure

-The party has two governing bodies – the Green Party Executive (GPEx), and the Green Party Council.
+The party has two governing bodies: the Green Party Executive (GPEx) and the Green Party Council.